cbrit/rust_notes/rust_notes.md

 *Borrow* - When a function is passed a value by reference.
 Ownership is not taken, and the value cannot be changed unless the parameter is `&mut`.

+*Closure* - An anonymous function that can be saved in a variable.
+Similar to a C# lambda.

 *Crate* - A tree of modules that produces a library or executable.

 *Expression* - Evaluates to/returns a value

+*Iterator Adaptor* - A method defined the `Iterator` trait for changing one `Iterator` kind to another.

 *Library crate* - A Crate that contains components that can be used in other projects.
 Has no `main()` function entry point.

 *Lifetime* - The scope for which a reference is valid.

+*Memoizatoin* - Also called *lazy evaluation*.
+The pattern of storing a closure in a struct, only evaluating the result at the time it is needed, and then caching the result for future use.

 *Method* - A function defined inside of a struct, enum, or trait.
 First parameter is always `self`.
 Methods can borrow or take ownership like normal functions.